joshchew24/notes/CPSC 410/CPSC 410 - Exercise Sheet 5 Program Slicing.md

 ---
 ### Static Program Slicing for TinyVars

 In the master branch of our TinyVars repo there's now a version of the language with all of the features developed in the course so far.
-In this question, we'll consider adapting our Static Program Slicing technique to this language.
+In this question, we'l n  consider adapting our Static Program Slicing technique to this language.

 <a name="ex3"></a>
 **Question 3 (Unassessed)**